nacos-group/nacos-group.github.io/docs/en-us/v2/guide/admin/monitor-guide.md

 # Nacos monitor guide

+> Document optimizing...

 Nacos 0.8.0 improves the monitoring system, supporting Nacos operation status monitoring through exposing metrics data access to third-party monitoring system.
 Currently, prometheus, elastic search and influxdb are supported.
 The docs introduce how prometheus and grafana monitor Nacos.
-Here is Nacos [grafana monitoring page](http://monitor.nacos.io).
 You can find out for yourself how to use elastic search and influxdb.

 ## Deploy Nacos cluster to expose metrics data

-Deploy the Nacos cluster according to [the deploy document](https://nacos.io/en-us/docs/deployment.html)
+Deploy the Nacos cluster according to [the deploy document](./deployment.md)

 Configure the application. properties file to expose metrics data
 ```